ansys/pysystem-coupling/doc/source/api/core/adaptor/setup.rst

 Analysis Setup Commands and Datamodel
 =====================================

-See the :class:`setup_root<adaptor.api.setup_root.setup_root>` class for details.
+See the |SETUP_ROOT_CLASS_REF| class for details.

-This is made available as an attribute, named :meth:`setup<session.Session.setup>`, on the :class:`Session<session.Session>` class, and exposes System Coupling's analysis setup datamodel and related commands.
+This is made available as an attribute, named :meth:`setup<session.Session.setup>`, on the :class:`Session<session.Session>` class, and exposes System Coupling's data model for setting up an analysis and commands related to this.